 9:55amPANEL: From Competition to Collaboration

-To achieve long-term and sustainable change, greater collaboration between stakeholders is essential.
+To achieve sustainable, long-term change, greater collaboration between stakeholders is essential.
 But competitive tendering models and aggregated supply chains systematically strip value at each tier of the eco-system.
 How can a better-integrated supply chain reduce time wastage, increase capital and minimise risk?

 - From a macroeconomic level what measures are needed to support new alliancing models?

-- How can improved transparency of supply chain operations better inform client behaviour and expectations?
+- How can more transparent supply chains improve outcomes and inform client expectations?

-- Exploring the impact of initiatives such as Project 13 in generating new metrics for asset value
+- What impact do initiatives such as Project 13 have in generating new metrics for asset value?

-- Effective Cost Planning: How can the industry leverage new technologies and contracting models to support a more financially healthy supply-chain?
+- How can the industry leverage new technologies to support a more financially healthy supply-chain?

 Nick Baveystock, Director General, Institution of Civil Engineers (ICE)